Health & Behavior Protocols

 * We must have written documentation for all the vaccinations we require.
 Prior to your evaluation appointment or boarding at Tappen Hill, please have your vet email your dog’s current vaccination record to you.
-Once you receive your dog’s records please forward them to us at firstname.lastname@example.org, or fax it to us at 707-824-9192 (FAX).
+Once you receive your dog’s records please forward them to us at firstname.lastname@example.org.
 If your vet feels that your dog does not need to be re-vaccinated, we require that your veterinarian provide us with a TITER report and a letter that specifically states when your veterinarian feels that your dog needs to be re-vaccinated or re-TITERED.

 Annual Parasite Screening